imfaber/vue-tasty-burgers/docs/src/pages/QuickStart.md

 // main.js
 import Vue from 'vue'
 import * as TastyBurgerButton from 'vue-tasty-burgers';
-import 'vue-tasty-burgers/dist/vue-tasty-burgers.css';

 Vue.use(TastyBurgerButton);
 ```

 ### No Conflict

 The component will be installed with no prefix by default, you can add any prefix
 to them to avoid conflicts with other libs if needed.

 For example: